Achieving Cost Savings in the 3rd Year of Covid

-2022 started off with a significant Covid surge, once again impacting the daily routines of many.
-Time will tell how badly manufacturing and logistics will be affected, and how much delay this will add to supply chains recovery from the prolonged disruptions of 2020/2021.
+2023 started off with Covid once again impacting the daily routines of many.
+Time will tell how badly manufacturing and logistics will continue to be affected and how much of a delay this will add to supply chain recovery.

 Purchasing organizations have been consumed by the urgent demands of ensuring supply to keep factories running.
 For most, strategic cost savings has been deferred along with everything else that doesn’t get “hair on fire” attention.